Last Modified: 1/10/2023

-Medicare enrollment applications/forms (CMS-855A, CMS-855B, CMS-855I, CMS-855R and CMS-855O, 07/11 versions) submitted to First Coast must be completed with accurate information and must have all supporting documentation attached.
-First Coast provider enrollment staff will review all submitted applications, and as necessary, will send a letter asking for additional information and/or documentation.
+Medicare enrollment applications/forms (CMS-855A, CMS-855B, CMS-20134, CMS-855I, CMS-855R and CMS-855O) submitted to First Coast must be completed with accurate information and must have all supporting documentation attached.
+First Coast provider enrollment will review all submitted applications, and as necessary, will issue a letter asking for additional information and/or documentation.
 The following tips regard the most common reasons for which First Coast must request additional information and/or documentation.

 1. Ensure the name reflected on your national provider identifier (NPI) application form identically matches your legal business name.

-Access the following website address or phone number to validate that the legal business name the Internal Revenue Service (IRS) has for you (CP-575) matches the business name registered with the National Plan & Provider Enumeration System (NPPES): https://nppes.cms.hhs.gov/NPPES/Welcome.do , 1-800-465-3203 or 1-800-692-2326 for TTY services.
+Access the following website address or phone number to validate that the legal business name the Internal Revenue Service (IRS) has for you (CP-575) matches the business name registered with the National Plan & Provider Enumeration System (NPPES): https://nppes.cms.hhs.gov/#/

 Applying for an NPI is a separate process from requesting provider enrollment in the Medicare program.
-The Centers for Medicare & Medicaid Services (CMS) requires that providers and suppliers obtain their NPI prior to enrolling for, or updating, their Medicare enrollment information.
+CMS requires that providers and suppliers obtain their NPI prior to enrolling for, or updating, their Medicare enrollment information.
 Based on this regulation, each enrollment application form (initial applications and changes/updates) must include your NPI.
 If your NPI is not submitted, your enrollment into the Medicare program will be delayed.

-First Coast will send a letter to the contact person you named in Section 13 of the enrollment application, or if there is no contact person listed, the letter will be sent to your correspondence address.
+First Coast will issue a letter to the contact person you named in Section 6 or 13 of the enrollment application, or if there is no contact person listed, the letter will be issued to your correspondence address.

 2. Attach a copy of your Internal Revenue Service (IRS) CP-575 form.